tjayr/zeebe-cdk-constructs/API.md

 ### ZeebeStandaloneFargateCluster <a name="ZeebeStandaloneFargateCluster" id="zeebe-cdk-constructs.ZeebeStandaloneFargateCluster"></a>

-A construct to creates a single standalone Zeebe node that is both gateway and broker deployed on AWS ECS Fargate.
+A construct to create a single standalone Zeebe container (gateway and broker) deployed on AWS Fargate.

 #### Initializers <a name="Initializers" id="zeebe-cdk-constructs.ZeebeStandaloneFargateCluster.Initializer"></a>